 Of course, you can use anything that stamps–rubber stamps, stamp markers, leaves dipped in paint, etc. You could even use finger paints on sponges and her your child make color patterns from the paints.

 Since my daughter is a toddler, I made the patterns first, and she continued them with the stamp markers.
 Needless to say, this was a winning pattern learning activity!

 Cut out strips of paper and start the pattern with the stickers.
 We used the colored circle labels, as they were nice and bright, easy to take off, and there were plenty of them to make patterns with.
 Let your toddler or preschooler finish the pattern for as long as she wants!

 This is a great activity, not only for creating beautiful patterns, but also for fine motor skills.
 Boys and girls both love this activity and almost any age can enjoy it!
 If you choose to use beads, make sure they are big and easy for little fingers to handle.

 We have also used colored cheerios cereal to make patterned strings.
 These are easy to maneuver and of course have the added bonus of a fun snack afterwards!

 Pasta makes great necklaces and chains as well.
 Our favorite are rigatoni, manicotti, ruote (cart wheels), penne and of course any type of macaroni.
 Painting them first makes them even more attractive for little eyes and the pasta necklaces come out just gorgeous!

 Try using pipe cleaner instead of string to make it even easier for cute chubby hands.
-Check out the home made pasta bracelets my 2 youngest girls made last year–these were not patterned, but they were great fun and turned out lovely!

 Also don’t give your toddler or preschool child too many to choose from.
 Two or three choices seems sufficient for young children.